I Can't Believe Its Not Autism! - Laios, Sheldon and Brian Lane

 Remember earlier when the actress from Big Bang Theory suggested a diagnosis would be a negative?
 Well this was the prevailing thought for most of the 20th century also, so a lot of shoving it down and pretending it wasn't there occurred The harm this caused is immeasurable - but in the case of Brian Lane it seems to result in; a wife who understands he is how he is but seems to be very snappy with him all the time, and friends who insult him on a daily basis.
 He has built a thick skin to it but it still seems mean - though Brian himself is not the nicest person at all times.

 I think a true understanding of autism would help Brian and those around him.
 Yes his diagnosis of OCPD does that to an extent - but it seems to stop halfway.
 However - sadly - it is all too realistic for someone of his age to be in his situation.
-When viewed from this lens it is an amazing character study of a character who
+When viewed from this lens it is an amazing character study of an imperfect character in an imperfect situation.

 Laios - Monster Chef